Divesh1207/Word-wizard-x10son/README.md

 P.S.
 Credit goes to Akram for inspiring this tool!
 ## How to load the chrome extension

+"Download the repository as a ZIP file and unzip it."

 1.Go to chrome://extensions/ in your browser

 2.Enable Developer mode